Nico331/SE2-2023-G07_Thesis-Management/UserGuide.md

 ### 5.1 Add A New Thesis Proposal <a name="add"/>

 This page contains the form to add a **new proposal**.

 You can add your new thesis proposal filling the form and submitting it.

 Pay attention, before you submit the form make sure that the **mandatory fields** (marked with an "*") are filled otherwise an error alert will arise and the submission won't be accepted.
 The other fields are all optional.

 Note that for some fields like Co-supervisors (internal and external), Research Groups, Keywords, and CdS you can add **more than one element**.

 <img src="guideImages/addForm.png" alt="drawing" width="500"/>

-### 5.2 My Thesis Proposals <a name="props"/>
+### 5.2 My Proposals <a name="props"/>

 This page displays your thesis proposals and the respective application.
 From this page you are able to operate on your personal proposals, in particular you can: